yclausen/bae-smartmaas-ngsi/README.md

 the <b>Keyrock</b> to allow API access to NGSIv2 and NGSI-LD in APInf.
 It is specifically designed for the architecture of the FIWARE SmartMaaS platform.

-The plugin checks whether a seller in the marketplace in Tenant Manager is authorized to sell the corresponding product for his logged in organization (tenant).
+The plugin checks whether a seller in the marketplace in Tenant-Manager is authorized to sell the corresponding product for his logged in organization (tenant).

-The product specific role that a seller specifies during the product creation is the role that is assigned to the buyer during the buying process to allow access to the data via keyrock.
+The product specific role that a seller specifies during the product creation is the role that is assigned to the buyer during the buying process to allow access to the data via Keyrock.
-In addition, for access to the NGSIv2 and NGSI-LD APIs in APInf, the buyer is assigned a data consumer role in the tenant manager of the respective organization (tenant).
+In addition, for access to the NGSIv2 and NGSI-LD APIs in APInf, the buyer is assigned a <b>data-consumer</b> role in the Tenant-Manager of the respective organization (tenant).

 Who can sell the products?
-1) The owner of an organization (tenant)
+1) The <b>owner</b> of an organization (tenant).
+Therefore the owner of the organization must be assigned the role
-2) A member of an organization (tenant) who has the role <b>data-provider</b> in the tenant manager.
-The sale can be executed by the seller switching to the organization (tenant) in the marketplace.
+<b>data-provider</b> in the Keyrock application "API Access" and in the Tenant-Manager.
+The organization (tenant) must
+also be assigned the roles <b>customer</b> and <b>seller</b> for its owner in the marketplace application.

 ## Installation